9th8/up-to-date-real-world-haskell/14-using-parsec.md

 The book uses a deprecated API of Parsec and should be updated.
 ::::

-Let\'s jump right in by writing some code for parsing a CSV file.
+Let's jump right in by writing some code for parsing a CSV file.
 CSV files are often used as a plain text representation of spreadsheets or databases.
 Each line is a record, and each field in the record is separated from the next by a comma.
-There are ways of dealing with fields that contain commas, but to start with, we won\'t worry about it.
+There are ways of dealing with fields that contain commas, but to start with, we won't worry about it.

 This first example is much longer than it really needs to be.
 We will introduce more Parsec features in a little bit that will shrink the